samyipsh/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `delete 2` deletes the 2nd person in the contact list.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

-### Showing Person : `show`
+### Showing person : `show`

 Shows the specified person's full contact information in a separate window

 Format: `show INDEX`

-*Index must be the index that is in the currently visible list.
+* Index must be the index that is in the currently visible list.

-Examples:
+Example:
-*`show 1` will show the full details of the person with the specified index.
+* `show 1` will show the full details of the person with the specified index.

 ### Clearing all entries : `clear`